geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

 * [QGIS](https://www.qgistutorials.com/en/docs/creating_basemaps_with_qtiles.html)
 * [tippecanoe](https://github.com/mapbox/tippecanoe)

-!!!
+!!! note

     The OGC API - Tiles URL structure is compatible with XYZ layers in common libraries such as OpenLayers, Leaflet and MapML

 !!! note